Trump says Cuomo is heading to DC for meeting, but doesn't know why

 "I don't know, he wanted to," Trump said in response to the question.
 "We, believe it or not, we get along."

-He touted Cuomo's congratulations of the administration's "phenomenal deal," which he didn't clarify.
+He touted Cuomo's congratulations on the administration's "phenomenal deal," which he didn't clarify.
 He then moved toward congratulating his administration's success during the outbreak, drifting away from the initial Cuomo question.

 Cuomo on Sunday said the way the federal government was working with states to fight coronavirus was a "phenomenal accomplishment," but has been a frequent critic of the president in other ways, frequently asking for more federal resources.

-Monday, Cuomo did say he sided with Trump on the issue of testing being a state responsibility, but said the federal government can and should help.
+Monday, Cuomo did say he sided with Trump on the issue of testing as a state responsibility but said the federal government could and should help.

 "The president is right," said Cuomo.
 "Testing is up to the states."